NuclearPhoenixx/Kobra_Neo/README.md

 - Enable M73 Gcode for setting progress bar on printer screen
 - Fixed ABL probe's y-offset coordinates
 - Disabled power-loss recovery by default to help with print quality (can still be enabled manually)
-- UI changes - dark(er) background, removed ugly yellow text color, fixed typos, more languages (need help for translations!)
+- UI changes - dark(er) background, removed ugly yellow text color, fixed typos, more languages (*need help for translations!*), scroll long file names, ...

 ## A note on Linear Advance (and why it's not enabled)